Chinese Cashew Chicken – amazingly tender pieces of chicken in a delicious sauce with cashew nuts and vegetables.

 - Serve and enjoy!!

-- Slimming World - 3 Syns and 1 HEb per serving
+- Slimming World - 1 Healthy Extra B and 2 syns per serving

 Nutritional information is an estimate and is to be used for informational purposes only.
 Ingredients can vary greatly from brand to brand and therefore it would be impossible to give accurate information.

 Thanks so much for the velveting tip.
 I often wondered how Chinese made that lovely tender chicken!
 Chicken in cashew is my favourite!
 So grateful and excited for the recipe!
 Been waiting for this since I saw it pop up last week on your Instagram!

 This sounds and looks delicious and I want to try it but I wonder if I could freeze it?

 This recipe looks delicious and I would love to try it!
 As I am in the UK - can I use cornflour instead of cornstarch?
 Also, what can I use instead of Oyster Sauce.

 I made this last night & it was super tasty, it didn’t look like there was a lot of sauce in the pan but the flavours were divine.
 I didn’t have rice vinegar so I used white wine vinegar & added an extra tablespoon of honey.
 Served with noodles it turned out lovely, thanks x